Analyzing your brand

-- How do they represent their claim (humor, directness etc.)?
+- How do they represent their claim (humor, directness, etc.)?

 We Build a Graph of the Market Space and Build a Working 2D Model

-When analyzing brand position we construct a series of 2D graphs comparing the claims and placing the competitors in the quadrant that they most closely claim as their own.
+When analyzing brand position, we construct a series of 2D graphs comparing the claims and place the competitors in the quadrant that they most closely claim as their own.
 There will be many of these charts and choosing the correct one requires experience.
 The winner will be clearly delineated and represent the values held in highest intensity by those the brand needs to influence.
 Figuring this out is one of the reasons we always conduct projectable market research.
 We need to KNOW what the prospect values.
 Guesswork is for others.